-Establish good communication and referral paths between services: when relevant to the support a woman needs and with the woman's consent, services should communicate women's involvement as part of a referral.
+Establish good communication and referral pathways between services: when relevant to the support a woman needs, and with the woman's consent, services should communicate women's involvement as part of a referral.
+However, this requires careful consideration and taking the time to build trust with the service user before suggesting sharing information about her involvement.